This blog has been updated from the version first published in March 2021.

-We have redeveloped our Cambridge Nationals qualifications for first teaching in September 2022.
-For IT, this meant providing some new and improved content that is engaging and attractive to students and progressively used in many industry sectors.
+Our redeveloped Cambridge Nationals in IT (J836) qualification (first teaching September 2022) provides some new and improved content that is engaging and attractive to students and progressively used in many industry sectors.

 The new qualification consists of three mandatory units.
-One is externally assessed, and two are internally assessed and externally moderated NEA:
+One is externally assessed, while two are internally assessed and externally moderated NEA:

 Unit R050 – IT in the digital world (examined) – 48 GLH – 30%.